atomist-skills/github-auto-merge-skill/README.md

 ## Configuration

----

 ### Default auto-merge policy

 To set the default policy to use when auto-merging pull requests when no explicit auto-merge label is applied to the pull request, select one of the options.

-- **On successful reviews and status checks** — Triggers auto-merge if all requested reviews are approved and all status checks are green.
-Note: there must be at least one check in order for this auto-merge policy to be met.
+- **On successful reviews and status checks** — Triggers auto-merge if all requested reviews are approved and all commit status checks are green.
 - **On successful status checks** — Triggers auto-merge if all status checks are green.

+> Note: there must be at least one [commit status check](https://developer.github.com/v3/repos/statuses/) in order for the auto-merge policy to be met.
+This skill support [commit status checks](https://developer.github.com/v3/repos/statuses/); it does *not* currently support the [GitHub Checks API](https://developer.github.com/v3/checks/), so if your CI or build tool uses the Checks API, you will need to explicitly add a commit status update to your CI or build step in order for auto-merge to work.

 ### Default auto-merge method